AldoSuba/docs.buf.build/docs/tour/use-remote-generation.md

 represented as **monotonically increasing integers**.

   - For hosted templates, the BSR enforces a version of the form `v1`, `v2`, `vN...`.
-  - For Protobuf modules, BSR uses the **commit sequence ID**, an integer that uniquely identifies a commit.
-It's calculated by counting the number of commits since the first commit of a module (the first commit has a sequence ID of `1`, the second commit has a sequence ID of `2`, and so on).
+  - For Protobuf modules, BSR uses the **snapshot sequence ID**, an integer that uniquely identifies a snapshot.
+It's calculated by counting the number of snapshots since the first snapshot of a module (the first snapshot has a sequence ID of `1`, the second snapshot has a sequence ID of `2`, and so on).

 With these simplified versioning schemes, the BSR creates a synthetic version that takes this form: